Canon 5D Mark II vs 600D

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the 600D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the 600D have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the 600D have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the 600D was followed by the Canon 650D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5D Mark II and 600D can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Canon 600D Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark II and the Canon 600D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.